bludit/documentation-english/misc/add-plugin-or-theme-to-the-repositories/index.md

 - https://github.com/bludit-themes/massively

 ## Add the repository to the list
-Once you have your Github repository you can add the URL to our list.
+Once you have your Github repository created you can add the URL to our list.

 For plugins we keep the list of repositories here
 - https://github.com/bludit/plugins/blob/master/repositories.txt